Wembley, Western Australia: Population

 Of the reported responses, Wembley had a large portion of no religion responses (33.9%), followed by Catholic (22.9%), Anglican (11.8%) and Buddhism (5.1%).

 Politics

 Local

 Wembley lies mostly within the boundaries of the Town of Cambridge local government area, and partially within the City of Stirling local government area to the north.
 The mayor of the Town of Cambridge is Keri Shannon, with a term expiring in 2023.
 The mayor of the City of Stirling is Mark Irwin, with a term expiring in 2023.

 State

 Wembley falls mostly under the Churchlands state electoral boundaries, and partially under Nedlands to the south.

 Federal

 Wembley falls under the division of Curtin for the Australian House of Representatives.
-The member for the division of Curtin is Celia Hammond representing the Liberal Party.
+The member for the division of Curtin is Kate Chaney, an independent.